-Since election filing closed, Ste-Community High School, decided to put his name in the race as a writein candidate.
+Since election filing closed, Stephen Horn, a custodian at Decatur Community High School, decided to put his name in the race as a writein candidate.

 In Norcatur, Von Johnson is running for mayor, while Jerry Wescott has his name on the ballot for council.
-There are two council spots open and both Larry James and Carol Lyon are running as write-in candidates.
+There are two council spots open and both Larry James and Carol Lyon are running as write-in